-The system is difficult to navigate and it's tricky for everyday Australians to compare policies to ensure they make the best choice for them and their family, including whether they need private health insurance at all – not to mention the unexpected out-of-pocket costs you might face when actually admitted to a hospital as a private patient.
+Private health insurance can be difficult to navigate and it's tricky for everyday Australians to compare policies to ensure they make the best choice for them and their family.
+And it's also possible that you don't need private health insurance at all.

 1. It's very expensive

-With the large amount of cash Australians are dropping on private health, you'd hope we'd receive cover we can rely on without unexpected added costs.
-But this just isn't the case, especially for pensioners who have paid for it all their lives and now can't afford it when they most need it.
+With the amount of money Australians are spending on private health cover, you'd hope we'd receive cover we can rely on without unexpected added costs.
+But this often just isn't the case, especially for people who might need elective surgery such as a hip replacement and now are charged large out-of-pocket costs when they can least afford it.

 2. It's confusing and difficult to compare policies

-In April this year, the government introduced an overhaul of health insurance policies that was supposed to make the system fairer, easier to understand and more affordable for Australians.
+In 2019, the government introduced an overhaul of health insurance policies that was supposed to make the system fairer, easier to understand and more affordable for Australians.
 But it didn't.

-CHOICE health insurance campaigner, Dean Price, says the average Australian barely stands a chance: "In addition to rip-off tactics from insurers, another problem is commercial comparison sites that don't show you all available options.
+CHOICE health insurance campaigner, Dean Price, says the average Australian barely stands a chance: "In addition to rip-off tactics from insurers, another problem is commercial comparison sites that don't show you all available options," he says.

 "Unfortunately, price isn't an indicator of quality, and different providers charge vastly different rates for similar coverage, so that's why it's really important to shop around to ensure you get the right cover for you.